system76/docs/_articles/disaster-recovery.md

 We can use this [article](/articles/live-disk) to create a live disk of Ubuntu if you aren't using Pop.
 For more information about doing this process in the Pop Recovery see [here](/articles/pop-recovery) and for Ubuntu see [here](/articles/bootlaoder).

 We do not need to chroot into the installed OS and only need to mount the OS.
-Once this is done we can install the software that we will use for this process which is `Deja Dup`.
+Once this is done we can install the software that we will use for this process which is <u>Deja Dup</u> using the steps below.

 ## Software